 After a leadership change at the beginning of 2014, TT needed to revamp not just its technology, but the way in which it interacted with its customers.
 Startups were beginning to attract the best tech talent away from fintech firms like TT, and the new leadership wanted better ways of communicating its values both internally and externally.

 3Points had already been working with TT for years, mainly on media relations.
-However, 3Points saw an opportunity for TT to expand its brand into what was then a fledgling media channel, Twitter, and registered @Trading_Tech.
+However, 3Points saw an opportunity for TT to expand its brand into what was then a fledgling media channel, Twitter, and registered the handle @Trading_Tech.
 With TT’s new focus on customer communications and company culture, 3Points was tasked with taking over the company’s Twitter account, from generating content ideas to drafting tweets to execution to impact reporting.

 Total follower growth for the year: